anubhavsrivastava/react-selffocus-element/README.md

 5)  Does this work on ComponentDidUpdate?

-    No. There is no use case of focussing again on element after some state/prop change.
-In addition there may be `componentDidUpdate` functions triggered when it does not require focusing.
-Hence it is not currently supported.
+    No. There is no use case of focusing again on element after some state/prop change.
+In addition, there may be `componentDidUpdate` functions triggered when it does not require focusing.
+Hence, it is not currently supported.

 ## License

 [![Open Source Love](https://badges.frapsoft.com/os/mit/mit.svg?v=102)](https://github.com/ellerbrock/open-source-badge/)

-refer `LICENSE` file in this repository.
+Refer `LICENSE` file in this repository.